kryptokrona/kryptokrona-mobile-wallet/README.md

 Run `npm install -g react-native-rename` (You may need to run this with sudo)

-Run `react-native-name your-new-project-name` from this directory.
+Run `react-native-rename your-new-project-name` from this directory.
 (Obviously, replace with the desired name)

 This might confuse the build system.
 You probably should do this before installing.

 #### Config

-Edit `config.js`.
+Edit `src/Config.js`.
 The fields should be self explanatory.
 Make sure to recompile.